thomas-lg/git-bisect-demo/README.md

 ## How to

-You must be the guy doing the demo or just training so here is some spoils for you.
+You must be the person doing the demo or just training so here is some spoils for you.

 ![alt text][branch]